InvadingOctopus/octopuskit/Documentation/Usage Guide.md

                 super.init(gameCoordinator: gameCoordinator)
             }
             ```

+            > ❗️ If you are starting with Xcode's SpriteKit Game template, you must **delete** the `GameViewController.viewDidLoad()` override, as that will prevent the `OctopusViewController` from presenting your game coordinator's scenes.

 4. Build the states, scenes and UI for your game.
 The game coordinator must have at least one state that is associated with a scene, so your project must have custom classes that inherit from `OctopusGameState` and `OctopusScene`.